 The Google Maps inserted into a template displaying multiple posts will contain as many markers as posts making up the page with the associated geolocation info.
 When the mouse is hovered over the marker, the post to which it belongs gets highlighted.

 Google Maps has a wide range of settings to make your maps more versatile and adaptable.

-More about the Main Features:
+More about the Main Features of Google Maps CP:

 <?php echo do_shortcode('[codepeople-post-map cat="3"]'); ?>

 Note 2: To display all points that belong to more than one category in a same Google Map, separate the categories IDs with the comma symbol [codepeople-post-map cat="3,5"].
 The numbers 3 y 5 are the categories IDs, replace these numbers by the corresponding categories IDs.
 To insert the code directly in a template, the snippet of code would be:

 Note 3: To display all points defined in the website in a same Google Map, use -1 as the category's ID: [codepeople-post-map cat="-1"] or for template.

 Note 4: To display all points that belong to the posts with a specific tag assigned in a same Google Map, for example the tag name "mytag", use the shortcode's attribute "tag", as follows: [codepeople-post-map tag="mytag"].
 To insert the code directly in a template, the snippet of code would be:

 Note 5: To display the points belonging to specific posts or pages in a same Google Map, enter their ids separated by comma through the "id" attribute in the shortcode as follows: [codepeople-post-map id="123"].
 To insert the code directly in a template, the snippet of code would be: